-Forced to play two roles — that of father and mother — single mothers find it hard to provide adequate support to their kids financially and emotionally.
+Forced to play two roles — that of father and mother — single moms find it hard to provide adequate support to their kids financially and emotionally.

 Most of the time, they struggle between jobs and making just enough money “to keep the family afloat”.